vbaconnet-ledger/developer-portal/_docs/dapp/dapp-customisation.md

 Ledger has a [DApp browser](https://github.com/LedgerHQ/ledger-live-platform-apps) to host your web3 DApp.

-One of the most useful features of this DApp Browser is to be able to log-in automatically from a Ledger Live Ethereum account, therefore obviating the step to manually “Connect Wallet”.
+One of the most useful features of this DApp Browser is to be able to log-in automatically from a Ledger Live Ethereum account, therefore obviating the step to manually “Connect a Wallet”.

 As a DApp developer, you must add the specific iframe-provider from Ledger to your web3 provider list.